iRobotEducation/root-robot-ble-protocol/README.md

 </table>

 - **Bytes 3:6 - Timestamp** (uint32_t)
-    - Timestamp of Bumper Event in units of milliseconds.
+    - Timestamp in units of milliseconds.
 - **Byte 7 - Motor** (uint8_t)
     - Stalled motor.
 Can be one of 3 values:
         - `0` - Left motor.